the-shreyansh-sahu/NextJS-Portfolio-Shreyansh-Sahu/README.md

 This is a portfolio website built with Next.js and Tailwind CSS.
 It showcases your skills, projects, and achievements in an elegant and responsive design.

+## Preview

+Go to https://shreyanshsahu.vercel.app/ to preview this website.

 ## Installation

-1. Clone the repository: `git clone https://github.com/judygab/nextjs-portfolio.git`
+1. Clone the repository: `git clone https://github.com/the-shreyansh-sahu/nextjs-portfolio-shryenash-sahu.git`
 2. Navigate to the project directory: `cd portfolio-website`
 3. Install the dependencies: `npm install`